capport-wg/api/draft-ietf-capport-api.md

 : A brief description explaining the meaning of the value, how it might be used, and/or how it should be interpreted by clients.

 New assignments for Captive Portal API Keys Registry will be administered by IANA through Expert Review {{!RFC8126}}.
+The Designated Expert is expected to validate the existence of documentation describing new keys in a permanant publicly available specification.
+The expert is expected to validate that new keys have a clear meaning and do not create unnecessary confusion or overlap with existing keys.
+Keys that are specific to non-generic use cases, particularly ones that are not specified as part of an IETF document, are encouraged to use a domain-specific prefix.

 # Acknowledgments {#thanksall}